sdroege/gst-plugin-rs/README.md

 `webrtcsink` implements the following features:

-* Built-in signaller: when using the default signalling server (provided as a python script [here](signalling/simple-server.py)), this element will perform signalling without requiring application interaction.
+* Built-in signaller: when using the default signalling server, this element will perform signalling without requiring application interaction.
   This makes it usable directly from `gst-launch`.

 * Application-provided signalling: `webrtcsink` can be instantiated by an application with a custom signaller.
 That signaller must be a GObject, and must implement the